-Simon Francis, Treasurer
+Simon Francis, CPA, CA, Treasurer

 Simon Francis is a Chartered Professional Accountant and Partner at Fuller Landau, a mid-sized strategic accounting, tax and business advisory firm specializing in mid-market, privately held companies.
 As a partner in the firm's Audit & Assurance practise, Simon works closely with entrepreneurial companies to provide assurance services, along with strategic business and tax advice.

 Rachel Egan joined the Alzheimer Society of York Region as a board member in September 2016.
 Rachel is the Secretary and is a member of both the Fund Development and Communications and Quality Safety and Performance Committees.